cloudmesh-community/fa19-516-152/project/report.md

 **Developers**

 Using cloudmesh-installer developers can get the source code and work on it.
-It is recommened to use a virtual environment such as ~/ENV3.
+It is recommended to use a virtual environment such as ~/ENV3.

 Python 3.8.2 is recommended.